Walodja1987/Web3-Development-Resources/README.md

 # Web3 Development Resources

-This is a curated list of web3 related tutorials that I personally found very helpful when starting with web3 development.
+This is a curated list of web3 related tutorials that I personally found very helpful when learning web3 development.
 When I started, I had several years of programming experience in Matlab, Python, Excel VBA, and SQL but no meaningful experience in web2 development.
-As web3 builds on top of web2, you will also find web2 content which I had to learn as well.
+As web3 builds on top of web2, you will also find links to web2 tutorials here for people like me.
 Feel free to ignore if you know it already.

 # 💎Solidity
 * [Full Solidity course by Stephen Grider][Grider] - Excellent udemy course that teaches you the basics of interacting with smart contracts on Ethereum without using a framework like truffle or hardhat.
 This will help you to appreciate truffle/hardhat later on.
 Note that this tutorial uses an old version of the Solidity compiler, but I think it's still worth it as he explains the general concepts very well.